 A Long Term Care Consultation is required prior to admission to the nursing home.
 LTCCs in Kandiyohi County are completed by Kandiyohi County Family Services.
 If the person lives in another county, it is suggested that their county family services be contacted to ask about the screening.

-All admissions to Bethesda Grand must also be under the care of a local physician and have a current history, physical and orders.
+All admissions to Bethesda Grand also must be under the care of a local physician and have a current history, physical and orders.
 Please contact Bethesda’s Welcome Center at 320-214-5643 to obtain more information on how this can be accomplished.